-NO. Both university programs address the same set of professional competencies, respond to the same set of accountability measures, and offer training which will enable you to be certified as either a teacher of students with visual impairments (TSVI) or an orientation and mobility (O&M) specialist.
+No. Both university programs address the same set of professional competencies, respond to the same set of accountability measures, and offer training which will enable you to be certified as either a TSVI or a COMS.

 There are differences.
 You must evaluate both programs and determine which best meets your needs.
 Stephen F. Austin State University admits new students and groups them into cohorts that begin taking classes in summer semesters.
 Other students may be admitted on a case-by-case basis.
 This block of students, known as a cohort, take classes together via the Internet.
 Certification can be completed in three consecutive semesters (summer, fall, and spring).
-Texas Tech University accepts new students year round and offers courses predominantly via the Internet.
+Texas Tech University accepts new students year-round and offers courses predominantly via the Internet.

 IMPORTANT: Additional information is available from both universities.
-Please contact both universities to determine which is best for your situation.
-You can find information on their websites:
+Please contact the universities to determine which is best for your situation: